- What is the Rule of Thirds

 What is the rule of thirds, when it is not perceptible?

 So far we have talked about the cases which follow the above mentioned standard.
 What if they have other ideas and approaches?
 Is it possible to make them look great and attractive to a viewer?
 Sometimes the idea is too complicated and only an experienced photo editing can correct the situation with cropping and highlighting.

 By this moment, a free-spirited and creative artist, which you most likely are, will probably feel obliged to use this 3rd rule for artistic photography.
 However, some laws and standards are invented to be broken sooner or later.
-It is a great approach when you are learning basic steps and movements, capturing world around you.
-As soon as you eyes will learn to separate great frame from a common one, you will not need to remember certain diagrams, grids and overlays to obtain successful shot.
+It is a great approach when you are learning basic steps and movements, capturing the world around you.
+As soon as you eyes will learn to separate great frame from a common one, you will not need to remember certain diagrams, grids and overlays to obtain a successful shot.

 The core principle of the rule of 3rds is that it is imperfect to place an object in the center of a picture.
 There are many other situations, when it is better to ignore all classic lessons and try to be creative, inspired by the process.
 For example, you might want to make the subject appear more resisting.
 It is important to ask yourself:

-- what makes my model or subject so special for shooting?
+- What makes my model or subject so special for shooting?

-- what do I want to highlight in it?
+- What do I want to highlight in it?

-- what mood do I want to convey?
+- What mood do I want to convey?